-The 2017 sablefish trawl ITAC in the Bering Sea subarea of the BSAI is 541 metric tons (mt) as established by the final 2017 and 2018 harvest specifications for groundfish in the BSAI (82 FR 11826; February 27, 2017).
-In accordance with § 679.20(d)(1)(i), the Administrator, Alaska Region, NMFS (Regional Administrator), has determined that the 2017 sablefish trawl ITAC in the Bering Sea subarea of the BSAI will soon be reached.
-Therefore, the Regional Administrator is establishing a directed fishing allowance of 350 mt, and is setting aside the remaining 191 mt as incidental catch.
-In accordance with § 679.20(d)(1)(iii), the Regional Administrator finds that this directed fishing allowance has been reached.
-Consequently, NMFS is prohibiting directed trawl fishing for sablefish in the Bering Sea subarea of the BSAI.
+The 2018 non-CDQ sablefish trawl ITAC in the Bering Sea subarea of the BSAI is 622 metric tons (mt) as established by the final 2018 and 2019 harvest specifications for groundfish in the BSAI (83 FR 8365, February 27, 2018).
+In accordance with § 679.20(d)(2), the Administrator, Alaska Region, NMFS (Regional Administrator), has determined that the 2018 non-CDQ sablefish trawl ITAC in the Bering Sea subarea of the BSAI will soon be reached.
+Therefore, NMFS is requiring that non-CDQ sablefish caught with vessels using trawl gear in the Bering Sea subarea of the BSAI be treated as prohibited species in accordance with § 679.21(b).Start Printed Page 15326

 After the effective date of this closure the maximum retainable amounts at § 679.20(e) and (f) apply at any time during a trip.

 This action responds to the best available information recently obtained from the fishery.
-The Acting Assistant Administrator for Fisheries, NOAA (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
-553(b)(B) as such a requirement is impracticable and contrary to the public interest.
-This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the directed fishing closure for sablefish by vessels using trawl gear in the Bering Sea subarea of the BSAI.
-NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of May 17, 2017.
+The Assistant Administrator for Fisheries, NOAA (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
+553(b)(B) as such requirement is impracticable and contrary to the public interest.
+This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the prohibited retention of non-CDQ sablefish by vessels using trawl gear in the Bering Sea subarea of the BSAI.
+NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as April 4, 2018.

 The AA also finds good cause to waive the 30-day delay in the effective date of this action under 5 U.S.C.
 553(d)(3).
 This finding is based upon the reasons provided above for waiver of prior notice and opportunity for public comment.